 FREDERICTON — New Brunswick's health minister says an epidemiological report has found no known food, behaviour or environmental exposure that could have caused the symptoms of a mystery brain syndrome.

-The findings released by Shephard follow a report this month by neuropathologist Dr. Gerard Jansen of the University of Ottawa, who examined eight deaths in the province initially linked to the mystery syndrome and concluded they were all due to known diseases.
+Dorothy Shephard released the information on the heels of an outside report, which examined eight deaths in the province initially linked to the mystery syndrome and concluded they were all due to known diseases.

-Shephard wouldn't say the individuals were initially misdiagnosed, saying she doesn't want to predetermine the outcome of a study by an oversight committee of six neurologists who are to report early next year.
+Shephard won't say the individuals were initially misdiagnosed because she doesn't want to predetermine the outcome of a study by an oversight committee of six neurologists who are to report early next year.

 This report by The Canadian Press was first published Oct.
 27, 2021.